mwarning/zerotier-openwrt/README.md

 # ZeroTier-OpenWrt

-*This package has been merged into https://github.com/openwrt/packages and can be selected building OpenWrt/LEDE.*
+*ZeroTier has been merged into the official package repository and can be selected using the opkg package management tool.*

 [ZeroTier One](https://www.zerotier.com) is a programm to create a global provider-independent virtual private cloud.
 This project offers OpenWrt packages for ZeroTier.